-HIV is a public health issue among the approximately 5.2 million American Indians and Alaska Natives (AI/AN), who represent about 1.7% of the US population.
-Compared with other racial/ethnic groups, AI/AN ranked fifth in estimated rates of HIV infection diagnoses in 2013, with lower rates than in blacks/African Americans, Hispanics/Latinos, Native Hawaiians/Other Pacific Islanders, and people reporting multiple races, but higher rates than in Asians and whites.
+HIV is a public health issue among American Indian and Alaska Native (AI/AN) people, who represent about 1.7% of the US population.
+Compared with other racial/ethnic groups, AI/AN ranked fifth in estimated rates of HIV diagnoses in 2021*, with lower rates than Blacks/African Americans, Hispanics/Latinos, Native Hawaiians/Other Pacific Islanders, and people reporting multiple races, but higher rates than among Asians and Whites.

 The terms male-to-male sexual contact (MSM) and male-to-male sexual contact and injection drug use (MSM/IDU) are used in CDC surveillance systems.
 They indicate the behaviors that transmit HIV infection, not how individuals self-identify in terms of their sexuality.